OAMichael/ComputerScience/14-Integrate/README.md

-# Programs which interate mathematical function
+# Programs which integrate mathematical function

 ### Both programs calculate definite integral of mathematical function and plot a graph of it.
 The difference is that `14-Integrate.exe` uses one, main thread, but `14-IntegrateThreads.exe` uses multiple number of threads